 Iyko Day's research and teaching focus on race, capitalism, settler colonialism and Asian American literature and visual culture.
 She is the author of Alien Capital: Asian Racialization and the Logic of Settler Colonial Capitalism (Duke University Press, 2016).

 Corinne M. Demas

 Andrea Lawlor teaches ESOL and Creative Writing, with a special interest in Queer and Trans Writing.
-Lawlor's publications include a chapbook, Position Papers (Factory Hollow Press, 2016) and a novel forthcoming in 2017, Paul Takes the Guise of a Mortal Girl (Rescue Press).
+Lawlor's publications include a chapbook, Position Papers (Factory Hollow Press, 2016) and a novel forthcoming in 2017, Paul Takes the Form of a Mortal Girl (Rescue Press).
 Lawlor also edits fiction for Fence, and has been awarded fellowships by Lambda Literary and Radar Labs.

 Amy Rodgers' research focuses on early modern literature and culture, audience and popular culture studies, theories of adaptation, and dance studies.
 Her publlications include essays on the Renaissance court masque, Hindi-language cinema director Vishal Bhardwaj, Shakespeare's history plays' influence on HBO's Game of Thrones, and performance genealogies that cross different communicative forms, particularly theater and dance.
 Her first monograph, A Monster With a Thousand Hands: The Discursive Spectator in Early Modern England is forthcoming with the University of Pennsylvania Press.
 She is a co-founder of the Shakespeare and Dance Project.